Arcath/arcath.github.io/cv.markdown

   - SIMS Upgrades and Transfers
   - Server & Domain Builds and Installation
   - Network Stack Installation
-  - And any other jobs to disruptive to do during a normal visit.
+  - And any other jobs too disruptive to do during a normal visit.

-I handle all software & hardware deployments in the schools I support, as well as advising the school about how best to develop their IT.
+I handle all software & hardware deployments in the schools I support, as well as advising the school about how best to develop their IT infrastructure.

 My work also includes development of applications for use in the company and the schools we support.
 Internally I created and maintain a Rails application that handles our stock control, purchasing and sales.

-I also work closely with our Designer to turn his website designs into Wordpress themes.
+I also work closely with our designer to turn his website designs into Wordpress themes.
 I then help to deploy the finished website to the schools web server.

 Some of the work I perform gets written up on my [blog](http://arcath.net/blog.html) under [work](http://arcath.net/categories/work.html).